gvwilson/sensibleadventures/nardica/nardica.md

 A small manipulator arm,
 no longer than Iffy's own arm and as skinny as her finger, unfolded to reach for the gray metal rectangle in Wales' hand.
+It looked like a miniature version of the heat exchangers that Mr. Mishra had been repairing the last time the *Guinevere* was in dock.
+As soon as the thought took shape in her head, a picture---no, more than that, a full-blown blueprint---materialized as well.
+The heat exchanger belonged *there*, in the housing around the maintenance bot's tiny quantum core.
+Except it wasn't really a maintenance bot.
-It was a core carrier,
+It was an infiltrator,
-Iffy realized,
-a tiny magnetic bottle with its own power supply and hardened case designed for carrying a bot's quantum brain.
+a leftover from the war designed to worm its way through sewers and cooling pipes.
+Half its parts had been replaced by mis-matched odds and ends taken from other bots, or hacked together out of scrap metal where the tech to make the originals had been lost, but the bot's original design was still there beneath the patchwork.

-The sweeper's tiny arm folded back into its housing.
+Her vision disappeared as the sweeper's tiny arm folded back into its housing.
 "Merci," it said,
-and then it ground its gears and rolled down toward the docks, saying, "Gardez-vous!
+rocking back and forth in what might have been the mechanical equivalent of a bow before grinding its gears and rolling down the street toward the docks, saying, "Gardez-vous!
 Gardez-vous!" once more.

 "What was *that* all about?"
 Iffy demanded as Wales closed the lid on his toolbox and picked it up again.

 Wales shrugged.
-"Just doing an old friend a favor," he said, sounding fond and sad at the same time.
+"Just a hard-to-find part for an old friend," he said, sounding fond and sad at the same time as he watched the bot disappear around a corner two streets below them.
 "Come on---we should get going."

 Iffy didn't move.
 Instead,
-she nudged the toolbox with her boot.
+she nudged the toolbox nearest her with her boot.
 "So was that you?
 The 'splosion back there?"